rasheedja/PropaFP/README.md

 - cd into the repo
 - Run `stack build`

-Stack will then build the project and tell you where the PropaFP executables have been placed.
+Stack will then build the project and state where the PropaFP executables have been placed.

 ### Supported Provers